sourceoptics/source_optics/README.md

 * what are the contribution dynamics around these projects
 * which projects are growing or decreasing in activity
 * who is working on what projects
-* how much work is being applied to different projects
+* how much work effort is being applied, by whom, to different projects

 Features include: